Haibenac/League_Predictions/README.md

 **n_estimators = 80**

 ### Model Performance
+The model I settled on to be used here was a **Random Forest Classifier** which is better at sifting through data and tuning the hyperparameters to their optimal values than a Decision Tree Classifier.
 After fitting the model, I compared and found the accuracy that the model had on the test data that had been split earlier.
 The stats are as follows:

 Precision: 0.9688821583211146